 • A statement explaining why your situation necessitates an advance parole document

-• Copy of USCIS receipt showing your filed an adjustment of status application (if applicable to you)
+• Copy of USCIS receipt showing you filed an adjustment of status application (if applicable to you)

-• Copy of U.S. consular appointment letter (for those traveling to Canada to apply for visa)
+• Copy of U.S. consular appointment letter (for those traveling to Canada to apply for a visa)

-Advance Parole for individuals outside of the U.S. is infrequently granted but is it possible in order to “allow an otherwise inadmissible alien to travel to the United States and to seek parole into the United States for a temporary period of time due to urgent humanitarian reasons or for significant public benefit.”
+Advanced parole for individuals outside of the U.S. is less commonly granted but it is possible in order to “allow an otherwise inadmissible alien to travel to the United States and to seek parole into the United States for a temporary period of time due to urgent humanitarian reasons or for significant public benefit.”

 To apply for advance parole for someone outside the U.S. you will need to provide the following: